 This project supports India’s National Action Plan for Dugong Conservation, aiming to restore the dugong population and habitat in the next two decades.
 It focuses on Palk Bay Dugong Conservation Reserve in Tamil Nadu.
 The Zoological Society of London, Wildlife Institute of India, and Tamil Nadu Forest Department will collaborate to manage and restore the reserve’s biodiversity, involving local communities.
 The project includes developing sustainable financing based on blue carbon, biodiversity, and local business investments.

 Funding from the BNCFF will allow baseline assessments and biodiversity monitoring including seagrass mapping and dugong population counts; outcome modelling to forecast project credit generation; an IUCN Green List assessment; business and financial modelling for the proposed special purpose vehicle; legal structuring as well as market testing to engage with potential investors with a view to securing investment in further sustainable finance project development and implementation.

 What is the BNCFF?

 The Blue Natural Capital Financing Facility supports the development of sound, investable Blue Natural Capital (BNC) projects with clear ecosystem service benefits, based on multiple income streams and appropriate risk-return profiles.

 BNCFF is excited to start work with these three projects, all of which were selected during a rigorous Call for Proposals process with the ultimate decision on which projects to fund being made by a Grants Approval Committee.

+Further Calls for Proposals will be announced in the near future.
 If you want to be informed about future Calls for Proposals, please send an email to email@example.com to be added to our mailing list.